DrAugus/draugus.github.io/nuxt-docus/content/3.interview/cpp/4-easy-tips-on-using-threads-and-mutexes-in-cpp.md

 In this article, I will go over four tips for using threads and mutexes in C++.
 The interfaces discussed here are those defined in the C++11 standard of the language.
 Prior to C++11, threads were not formally defined in the language and only OS-specific thread interfaces such as posix threads could be used.

-## 1. Threads Aren’t Disposable — You Have to Join Them Back Together!
+## 1. Threads Aren’t Disposable — You Have to Join Them Back Together

 A common mistake made by those new to multithreading is believing that the function passed to a new thread being created is similar to just calling another function.
 It’s not.
 Let’s take a look at the seemingly benign program below: